imdhemy/es-testing-utils/README.md

 ## Usage

+### Mocker

 Es testing utils provides you a fluent Elasticsearch mock builder, you can use it as follows:

 ```php
 use Imdhemy\EsUtils\EsMocker;